 For almost any theme, you could find cookie cutters that relate to the theme, and you could use them to make sugar cookies or biscuits or other recipes, or you could use them to cut American cheese slices, or bread, or many other things.

-If you don’t want to bring the theme related snack, then any of the following are always winning combinations: apples and cheese; graham crackers and bananas, pita and hummus, goldfish crackers and grapes, and so on.
+If you don’t want to bring the theme related snack, then any of the following are always winning combinations: apples and cheese; cheese and crackers, pretzels and raisins, graham crackers and bananas, pita and hummus, goldfish crackers and grapes, and so on.
 We do have a nut free, peanut-free policy in our classrooms.

 Tips for snack quantities: Snack is an optional activity in class, so not all kids will eat it.
 And of those who do, they often don’t eat much.
 So, when you’re planning quantities, if a box of something says it has “8 servings” in it, that’s plenty for 12 – 15 kids.
 Also, bring something you like to eat, because we’ll ask you to take home the leftovers. 🙂

-Always bring two items (two kinds of food).
+Always bring two kinds of food.
 If you only bring one item and a hungry child either doesn’t like that food or is not able to eat it due to allergies, then we have a hungry and unhappy child in class!
 Providing two types of food means that’s less likely to occur.
 So, for example, if you’re bringing cheese crackers, you could bring fruit to go with them.
 Or if you’re bringing cookies, maybe also provide yogurt tubes.
+But don’t bring 4 or 5 types of food – that just gets hard to manage!

 Facilities and Supplies at Classrooms:

-At CDL, we have for serving: disposable cups for water, and disposable plates (snack boats).
+At CDL classroom on campus, we have for serving: disposable cups for water, and disposable plates (snack boats).
 We have spoons and forks.
 For preparing: we have mixing bowls, measuring cups, typical kitchen utensils, a microwave and a toaster oven.
 If you need something specific, ask if we have it, or just check yourself the week before.

 At Robinswood, for serving, we have: re-useable cups, plates, and silverware.
 (Part of the snack parent’s job is to unload and reload the dishwasher.)
 For preparing, we have mixing bowls, measuring cups, kitchen utensils, pots and pans, a microwave, stove, and oven.
 Again, if you need something specific, ask us.